 - 28 recipes are AIP approved (auto-immune protocol diet).
 That means no nuts or dairy.

 - The recipes will be expensive to make.
-Grain-free baking typically isn’t cheap if you use eggs + (use the code STEWARDSHIP for 10% off at that site!) or almond flour anyway, so if you need to eat grain-free, you’re used to it.
+Grain-free baking typically isn’t cheap if you use eggs + coconut flour or almond flour anyway, so if you need to eat grain-free, you’re used to it.
 But if your food budget isn’t very big, these treats will largely need to be occasional indulgences rather than everyday occurrences.
 Flax, chia,

 - They sound intimidating at first.
 Recipes with wildly different ingredients or techniques you’re not used to can, at first glance, seem like they’ll take a long time to make or be complicated.
 I think most of Megan’s recipes are actually likely very easy – many are made in a blender without a lot of fanfare or millions of steps – so maybe you shouldn’t worry.

 Just focus on chocolate cake and you’ll feel much better:

 Here’s what Megan has to say in the introduction about making these grain-free, sugar-free recipes accessible:

 A word we love is “alternatives.”
 When you or a loved one has just been diagnosed with diabetes, autism, an autoimmune disease, celiac disease, leaky gut, asthma, ADD or ADHD, IBS, SIBO, candida overgrowth or food allergies, you need new foods – more nutritious and just as delicious – to replace the old favorites.